joaomiguelvieira/kNN-STUFF/README.md

   - To change the maximum number of features allowed per sample, adjust the constant `TEST_DEPTH` to be equal to ceil(log2(M)), where M is the maximum number of features allowed per sample;
   - To change the number of accelerators per cluster (only relevant for [`rtl/knncluster/knnCluster_Pkg`](rtl/knncluster/knnCluster_Pkg)), adjust the constant `N_ACCELS` to be equal to log2(A), where A is the number of accelerators. **Note that the number of accelerators must be a potency of 2.**

 After performing the required modifications, you need to merge the modifications and repackage the IP.
-Open the project that contains the block design of KNNStuff and hit *Reports*, *Report IP Status*.
+Open the project that contains the block design of kNN-STUFF and hit *Reports*, *Report IP Status*.
 Hit *Refresh IP Catalog*, *Upgrade Selected*, *Ok* and *Skip*.
 Navigate to the *Tcl Console* and run the command `reset_project`.
 Then, regenerate the bitstream, export the design to SDK **twice**, and launch SDK.
 You might also have to close SDK after opening it for the first time and relaunch it.
 Otherwise, it might wrongly tell you that some libraries are missing.

 Also, before running your project, if you changed K or the number of accelerators per cluster, you also have to modify [line 14 of `src/KNN.c`](src/KNN.c#L14) and [line 8 of `src/DMAInterface.h`](src/DMAInterface.h#L8), respectively.